Burn pit: Veterans Affairs Registry

-As of December 31, 2019, 186,051 veterans and active duty members have completed the questionnaire since June 2014.
+As of December 31, 2019, 186,051 veterans and active duty members had completed the questionnaire since June 2014.

 Proposed health tracking

 US Army veteran and University of Pennsylvania graduate student Chad Baer has vocally asserted that claims of inclusive results are due to faulty research design.
 Baer was selected as a SVA/VFW Legislative Fellow in 2019, and traveled to Capitol Hill to advocate for a predictive analytics model.
 Baer has asserted that technological advances have made longitudinal studies of all veterans feasible, except that this is not possible so long as the Department of Defense refuses to give VA researchers more complete data.
 The data in question would be the personnel data that would allow the VA to establish "clusters", based on items such as physical location, job specialties, or other relevant data points.